bellingcat/toolkit/gitbook/tools/Global-Forest-Watch/json.md

 This list of tags will determine which category pages the tool appears on.
 Tags should be lowercase with dashes between words and no spaces: e.g., "facial-recognition".
 Seperate tags with a comma `,`.

 If a tool is completely free to use, include the tag "free".

-If the tool is focused on one specific country (or a limited number of them), tag it with the name of the country as well as "international".